-This type of PoE generally uses a proprietary injector that accompanies an end device (power receiver) and which only works with that particular device.
+Typically, this type of PoE generally uses a proprietary injector that accompanies an end device (power receiver) and only works with that particular device.

-Passive PoE doesn’t adhere to a standard, and the vendor has the freedom to specify its own electrical specs.
+Passive PoE doesn't adhere to a standard, and the vendor has the freedom to specify its own electrical specs as a cost-saving measure.
 With passive PoE, electricity is passed to the end device (PD) immediately without a compatibility check.

 For this reason, generally, it's a good idea not to use a passive PoE injector with an active PoE receiver and vice versa.
 That can be similar to plugging a 110V device into a 220V outlet.

-So, if you choose to use a passive PoE end device, it’s a good idea to only use it with a passive PoE power sender that comes with it.
+So, if you choose to use a passive PoE end device, only use it with a passive PoE power sender that comes with it.

-But before you get scared, the good news is, for ease of use, many passive PoE end-devices (PDs) on the market also support a particular active PoE standard.
+But before you get scared, the good news is, for ease of use, many passive PoE end devices (PDs) on the market also support one of the active PoE standards mentioned above.